Ireland

 Following the most recent Irish Finance Act (effective from 1 January 2026):

-- Special Assignee Relief Programme (SARP) has been renewed for a further 5 years, with an increase to the minimum income threshold to €125,000 from 2026.
-Simplifications in administration has also been provided.
+• The Special Assignee Relief Programme (SARP) has been renewed for a further five years, with an increase to the minimum income threshold to 125,000 euros (EUR) from 2026.
+Simplifications in administration have also been provided.

-- Foreign Earnings Deduction (FED) relief has been increased to €50,000 from 2026, extended for a further 5 years and scope has widened to include the Philippines and Turkey.
+• Foreign earnings deduction (FED) relief has been increased to EUR 50,000 from 2026, extended for a further five years, and scope has widened to include the Philippines and Turkey.

-- Company Car BIK: the current €10,000 company vehicle OMV deduction has been extended by 1 year into 2026.
-It will then reduce to €5,000 in 2027 and €2,500 in 2028, being abolished from 2029.
-A new vehicle category for zero emission cars will apply with BIK rates of between 6% - 15% from 2026.
-The threshold for entering the highest mileage band (where a lower BIK rate applies), has been permanently reduced from 52,001km to 48,001km from 1 January 2026.
+• Company car benefit-in-kind: The current EUR 10,000 company vehicle original market value deduction has been extended by one year into 2026.
+It will then reduce to EUR 5,000 in 2027 and EUR 2,500 in 2028, being abolished from 2029.
+A new vehicle category for zero emission cars will apply with benefit-in-kind rates of between 6% - 15% from 2026.
+The threshold for entering the highest mileage band (where a lower benefit-in-kind rate applies) has been permanently reduced from 52,001 km to 48,001 km from 1 January 2026.

-- There is an increase to minimum wage, adding €0.65 cents per hour to bring it to €14.15 per hour.
+• There is an increase to minimum wage, adding EUR 0.65 per hour to bring it to EUR 14.15 per hour.

-- Changes in the USC bands, increasing the ceiling of the 2% rate by €1,318 to €28,700.
-The USC concession for individuals with a full medical card and income of less than €60,000 has been extended to 2027.
+• Changes in the Universal Social Charge (USC) bands, increasing the ceiling of the 2% rate by EUR 1,318 to EUR 28,700.
+The USC concession for individuals with a full medical card and income of less than EUR 60,000 has been extended to 2027.

-- The Rent Tax Credit has been extended for 3 years to the end of 2028.
-The credit remains unchanged at up to €1,000 per person.
+• The Rent Tax Credit has been extended for three years to the end of 2028.
+The credit remains unchanged at up to EUR 1,000 per person.

-- Mortgage Interest relief was extended for a further two years (2025 and 2026) - with a reduced value applying in the final year (2026).
+• Mortgage interest relief was extended for a further two years (2025 and 2026), with a reduced value applying in the final year (2026).